boss26649561/AngularLabs/README.md

-#Describe the layout of your git repository and the approach you took for version control.
+# Describe the layout of your git repository and the approach you took for version control.

 Layout of the Git repository is a standard Angular project setup for all the front end code and the backend code is in the server folder run via express.
 Approach for version control is by consistent commits every time a set of function is complete.

-#Describe the main data structures used in the program.
+# Describe the main data structures used in the program.
 For example, how the users and groups are represented.
 I created 3 main data structures for this program, users,group and channel.
 The users structure stores an array of objects storing username,email,password and role.
 The Groups structure stores an array of objects storing name (name of the group), array of users (that have permission to the group) and an Channels array storing id of the channel.
 Lastly the Channels data structure stores an array of objects storing id, group(name of the group the channel belongs to) and an array of chat (stores arrays of strings).

-#The Angular front end should communicate with the Node.js server using a REST API.
+# The Angular front end should communicate with the Node.js server using a REST API.
 Describe each route provided, parameters, return values, and what it does.
+## Total routes
 app.post("/api/login", login);
 app.post("/api/createUser", require("./router/createUser"));
 app.post("/api/createGroup", require("./router/createGroup"));